rvarago/rvarago.github.io/_posts/2018-12-13-be-proud-of-your-shell-scripts.md

 ## Conclusion

-Nowadays, we have a vast number of awesome tools that help us to improve our products and make our lives easier by automating manual tasks.
+Nowadays, we have a large number of tools helping us to improve our products, while making our lives easier by automating manual tasks.
 But, they don't replace Shell Scripts, which is, most of the time, the least common denominator for Linux based applications.
 Furthermore, learning how to script can also help you when hacking on Linux, perhaps you could maintain part of a Distro in the future?

 Although unfortunately, sometimes we may overlook our scripts and forget to follow well-established practices that we're used to applying in our production code.
-The outcome is: scripts that are difficult to understand, debug, fix, and improve.
+The outcome is scripts that are difficult to understand, debug, fix, and ultimately improve.

 We should strive to avoid this kind of scenario.
-We should write clearer scripts and leverage their power to their maximum.
+We should write cleaner scripts and leverage their power to their maximum.

 Granted, the syntax might feel awkward and archaic, but that doesn't mean we absolutely can't enjoy writing our beloved scripts.